 After passing your ACCA tests, you should take some time to think and ponder your future goals.

-Depending on the decisions you make during this period, your career can go in various directions.
+Depending on the decisions you make during this period, your career can go in a variety of directions.
 Continue reading to learn about some topics to think about.

 You’ve spent the last few months studying a variety of topics to prepare for the tests.
-Consider some of those issues and determine what you’re passionate about.
+Now is the time to reflect on some of those issues and determine what you’re passionate about.

 Even though accountants all work with statistics, the manner you look at those statistics daily can vary greatly depending on your position.
 Perhaps working with taxes was more enjoyable than working with financial statement analysis.

-Selecting the topics you are most passionate about is a terrific approach to limit down your employment options.
-Even if all you know is whether you want to work for a public or private company, you know you’re on the right track.
+Choosing which topics are most interesting to you is a terrific approach to limit down your employment options.
+Even if all you know is whether you want to work for a public or private company, you know you’re on the correct track.

 Some accountants aspire to run their own business.
-You can pursue that dream now that you’ve passed the ACCA examinations!
+It’s entirely possible for you to pursue that dream now that you’ve passed the ACCA examinations!

 Furthermore, you might be able to discover a senior accountant at the firm who is prepared to assist you on your path.

-Even if you have recently completed some complex tests and an extended school road, you should consider pursuing a master’s degree.
+Even if you have recently completed some difficult tests and a long road of school, you should consider pursuing a master’s degree.

 A master’s degree in business administration (MBA) can help you advance in your accounting job.